justinmahar/SublimeCSAutocompletePlus/README.md

 ### Manual Installation

 In order to manually install CoffeeComplete Plus, clone the repository into your Sublime Text 2 `Packages` directory, which can be located by navigating to Preferences -> Browse Packages.
-Name the directory `CoffeeComplete Plus`.
+Name the directory `CoffeeComplete Plus (Autocompletion)`.

 For your convenience: